I used to think that if I showed up intentionally and listened carefully, I would accurately understand what someone was saying. I was wrong.

 Assumptions cost us greatly, harming relationships, business success, and health:

-- Sellers assume prospects are buyers when they ‘hear’ a ‘need’ that matches their solution and end up wasting a huge amount of time chasing prospects who will never buy;
+- Sellers assume prospects are buyers when they ‘hear’ a ‘need’ based on their biased questions and end up wasting a huge amount of time chasing prospects who will never buy;

 - Decision scientists assume they gather accurate data from the people that hired them and discount important data held by employees lower down the management chain, inadvertently skewering the results and making implementation difficult;

-- Doctors, lawyers, dentists assume problems that may not be accurate merely because some of the symptoms are familiar, potentially causing harm – especially when these assumptions keep them from finding out the real problems; they also offer important advice that clients/patients don’t heed when the patients themselves assume their own ability to take care of themselves;
+- Doctors, lawyers, dentists assume problems that may not be accurate merely because some of the symptoms are familiar, potentially causing harm – especially when these assumptions keep them from finding out the real problems; they also offer important advice that clients/patients don’t heed when the patients themselves hear inaccurately, or when offered advice runs counter to their assumptions that their self-care is adequate;

 - Coaches assume clients mean something they are not really saying or skewering the focus of the conversation, ending up biasing the outcome with inappropriate questions that lead the client away from the real issues that never get resolved;

 Using normal listening habits we can’t avoid making assumptions.
-The belief that sharing, pushing, presenting, offering ‘good’ (rational, necessary, tested) information will cause behavior change has proven faulty time and time again, across industries.
+The belief that sharing, pushing, presenting, offering ‘good’ (Rational!
+Necessary!
+Tested!) information – based on what we believe we heard – will cause behavior change has proven faulty time and time again, across industries.

 In my book What? there are chapters devoted to explaining how we make the assumptions we make, and how to resolve the problem.
-It’s an important skill set that we all could use.
-I don’t know about you, but I personally get so annoyed with myself when I make an assumption that proves wrong, and I lose the possibility of what might have been.
+Ask yourself: